haskell/cabal/Cabal/doc/developing-packages.markdown

 :   The interface type and version of the benchmark.
 At the moment Cabal only
     support one benchmark interface, called `exitcode-stdio-1.0`.

-Test suites using the `exitcode-stdio-1.0` interface are executables that indicate failure to run the benchmark with a non-zero exit code when run; they may provide human-readable information through the standard output and error channels.
+Benchmarks using the `exitcode-stdio-1.0` interface are executables that indicate failure to run the benchmark with a non-zero exit code when run; they may provide human-readable information through the standard output and error channels.